 Authorization requests for Physician-Administered Drugs billed as a medical claim may be submitted to the Alliance via the methods listed below.
 Submission of PA requests is preferred through the Alliance Provider Portal.
-If faxed or mailed, prior authorization requests must be submitted on the Prescription Drug Prior Authorization Request Form or Treatment Authorization Request (TAR) Form for all Alliance members.
-The forms can be found on the Pharmacy Services page of the Alliance provider website or Provider Forms Library.
+If faxed or mailed, prior authorization requests must be submitted on the Prescription Drug Prior Authorization Request Form for Medi-Cal and Alliance Care IHSS members.
+Requests submitted on other forms will be voided.
+The form can be found on the Pharmacy Services page of the Alliance provider website or in the Provider Forms Library.